 - IVF babies form the distribution stream for stem cell research which experiments on them and kills them.

-- Many babies are frozen and later thawed, which has a survival rate lower than the slave ships that brought black slaves to America and England from Africa.
+- Many babies are frozen and later thawed, which has a survival rate lower than the slave ships from Africa in the 1600's.

 - IVF violates the dignity of the children, often means missing parents.

-The question is whether this technology can be used in a morally safe, and “principled” vacuum for the 1% of mostly Evangelicals who are conscientious that God is the author of Life from conception.
-Some of the ways that they try to do this is to implant no more than three embryos in the mother, make sure that it is the husband's sperm and the wife's egg, and freeze the leftover for future implantation.
+Some Christians, try to use IVF in a morally defensible way.
+They implant no more than three embryos and make sure that it is the husband's sperm and the wife's egg, and freeze the leftover for future implantation.

 God is the author of life.
-People die all the time but that does not mean we can cause a situation which puts our children’s lives into grave danger, where their likelihood of surviving is 1% (Although treatment has a 10-20% success rate, each embryo has a 99% chance of dying.
-Putting people in an airplane, where we know one engine will fall off giving them a 1% chance of survival with the excuse that people die in air crashes all the time is not justifiable.
+People die all the time but that does not mean we can end human lives or put them in harm's way.
+Although IVF has a 10-20% success rate, each embryo has about a 96% chance of dying.
+Using IVF is like putting people on an airplane when we know one engine will fall off, leaving them a 4% chance of survival.
+The excuse that people die in air crashes all the time would not be justifiable.
 To equate the occasional loss of life through marital intercourse with IVF's intentional, systematic (and much greater ratio of) loss of life is problematic.

 In 1978 the first test tube baby survived.
 The number of tiny humans who died to achieve this is countless.
 Pope John Paul II said it was immoral.
 The chief scientist Edwards, who is now about 80 years old, and totally unrepentant for causing massive loss of life, recently gave an interview where he said: